nateraw/pytorch-lightning-azureml/README.md

 ### Evaluating HuggingFace Transformers Models on GLUE Benchmark

 Below is a table I hope to fill out to document the performance of `transformers` models across the GLUE benchmark (and hopefully other benchmarks in the future).
 Currently only showing CoLA.
-Models were run on 5 random seeds and I report the median of these 5 runs.
+Below, I report the median of 5 runs (w/ different random seeds) on the dev set for each model/task combination.

 | Task  | Metric                       | `bert-base-uncased` | `distilbert-base-uncased` |
 |-------|------------------------------|-------|-----|